For each domain name subscription that Norid assigns or extends based on orders from you as a registrar, you must pay a subscription fee to Norid.

 On the first working day of each month you will be invoiced for all new and extended domain name subscriptions in the previous month.

 On the invoice you can see how many new and extended subscriptions you must pay for.
-A list specifying the domain names can be found on the registrar web under the tab Daily and Invoice Archive.
+A list specifying the domain names can be found on the registrar web in the meny Economy and Invoice Archive.

 The deadline for payment is 14 days.

-The invoice is addressed to the address registered on the registrar web under Billing contact name.
-The invoice is sent to the email address registered in the same field.
+The invoice is addressed to the billing address registered on the registrar web in the meny Economy.
+The invoice is sent to the email address registered on the billing address.

-If you wish to have the invoice marked with a specific reference, you can add this under the tab Accounting and Mark invoices with.
+If you wish to have the invoice marked with a specific reference, you can add this in Mark invoices with.

-You can log into the registrar web and update the contact information when needed.
+You can log into the registrar web and update the billing address when needed.

 Copy of invoices

 You can download PDF copies of invoices from the registrar web.
-The copies can be found under the tab Daily and Invoice Archive.
+The invoice archive can be found in the meny Economy.

 Consequences of defaulting on payment